shlomif/Freenode-programming-channel-FAQ/FAQ_with_ToC__generated.md

 * Padding - for efficiency reasons, compilers tend to place empty spaces between the fields of structs.
 The amount of such space is not standardised and varies between systems, compilers (and even compilation options can affect it).
 * Integral data types and pointers can vary in their nominal size.
 I.e: an "int" can be 16-bit, 32-bit, or 64-bit, a "long" can be 32-bit or 64-bit, etc., which is system-dependent.

-The O’Reilly book [Porting UNIX Software](http://www.lemis.com/grog/Documentation/PUS/) (available for purchase or download under a Creative Commons licence on the link), goes into further depth about these and many other UNIX portability issues.
+The O’Reilly book [Porting UNIX Software](http://www.lemis.com/grog/Documentation/PUS/) (available for purchase, or a free download under a Creative Commons licence, on the link), goes into further depth about these and many other UNIX portability issues.

 In any case, the best way to mitigate this problem portably and safely, is to write (and later read) every field (and sometimes every byte within) to the disk or network.
 You should be able to find some mechanisms inside [portable libraries](http://www.shlomifish.org/open-source/portability-libs/) to do that.